Rather than putting down a large chunk of money to get car coverage, many consumers ask, “Can I pay my car insurance monthly?”

 That law — which required lenders to post credit terms and costs for consumers — ushered in the now-familiar annual percentage rate, or APR, as a simplified disclosure standard.

 But since TILA did not require insurers to disclose the cost of their fractional premium charges, Belth says policyholders have been left to their own devices to figure the interest that they’re paying.

 Auto insurance is typically sold in six-month policies.
 But, for simplicity’s sake, let’s say you have a one-year policy that costs $1,000 if you pay in full, or $520 twice a year.
 So, the semiannual payments would cost an extra $40 per year.
 Dividing that into your $1,000 annual premium would seem to indicate you’re being charged 4 percent interest, right?

 “Wrong, W-R-O-N-G,” says Belth.
-By his way of figuring, the APR is more than four times higher: 16.7 percent.
+By his way of figuring, the APR on car insurance in this case is more than four times higher: 17 percent.

 Here’s the way he and others see it: That $40 gives you the use of $480 for half the year.
 (The $480 is the $1,000 annual cost of the policy minus your first semiannual payment of $520.)
-Dividing $40 into $480 equals a semiannual interest rate of 8.333 percent.
-Double that, and you get an annual percentage rate that can be rounded to 16.7 percent.
+Dividing $40 into $480 equals a semiannual interest rate of 8 percent.
+Double that, and you get an APR on car insurance that can be rounded to 17 percent.

 Belth says the common miscalculation that arrives at 4 percent significantly distorts the true cost of fractional premium payments.